Call for Art | RI250

 - We will also be collecting stories from the community to include in the Nuestras Raíces Latino Oral History Community Archives.

-- Seeking six (6) individuals for Oral History 101 training
+- Seeking six (6) individuals for Oral History 101 training in February (Dates TBD)

 - Stipends provided